aj-cloete/Geospatial-Lookup-Data-South-Africa/README.md

 You can read more about the South African data in the [data_dictionary.md](data_dictionary.md)

 ### The ETL process
+You can follow along here or have a look at the [Example notebook South Africa](Example notebook South Africa.ipynb) to see how the process works

 #### Shell script
 First thing you'll want to do is set up and enter your environment (see [setup.sh](setup.sh)) or docker image (see [Dockerfile](Dockerfile)).